Stores

 ## Store Resources

-Each store has its own set of resources.
-This means products, orders, and promotions in one store are completely separate from another.
+Each store owns its own resources.
+Products, orders, channels, markets, and taxonomies in one store are independent from another.

 | Resource | Relationship |